hertg/egpu-switcher/README.md

 # egpu-switcher

 > **Disclaimer**\
-> Works with NVIDIA as well as AMD cards.\
+> Works with **NVIDIA** as well as **AMD** cards.\
-> Tested on Ubuntu, but may work on any Linux (with X-Server) that supports `#!/bin/bash` scripts.
+> Tested on Ubuntu, Arch and many other distros.
 >
-> For more information and user feedback, take a look at my [Thread](https://egpu.io/forums/thunderbolt-linux-setup/ubuntu-19-04-easy-to-use-setup-script-for-your-egpu/) over on egpu.io.
+> For more information and user feedback, take a look at my [Thread](https://egpu.io/forums/thunderbolt-linux-setup/ubuntu-19-04-easy-to-use-setup-script-for-your-egpu/) over on egpu.io or open an issue on Github.

+The goal of this script is to make the initial egpu setup for (new) Linux users less of a pain.
+With this script your X-Server configs for the different GPUs will be automatically created, you just have to choose which one is the external and which the internal graphics card.

+After the setup, your linux installation will at each startup check if your EGPU is connected or not, and then automatically choose the right X-Server configuration in the background.

+**This does not provide you with a plug-and-play functionality like you may know from Windows.
+If you want do connect / disconnect your EGPU, you will have to restart your computer**.

 ![Screenshot of setup](https://raw.githubusercontent.com/hertg/egpu-switcher/master/images/screenshot_setup.png)

+# Requirements
+1. Your OS is running X-Server
+1. You have at least Bash 4.x or higher installed
+1. You have already authorized your Thunderbolt EGPU and are able to connect
+1. You have already installed the latest (proprietary) drivers for your GPUs

 # TL;DR